Comic Strip Spread

 Thoughts, good news, precognition, an augury.
 This is a messenger of good fortune, perhaps a young man.
 Your intentions will go well.

-Card 6: The Ring
+Card 6: The Cloud

 Everywhere in the air there are tiniest particles of water.
 We can't see them.
 But if it cools down these particles assemble and the haze condenses.
 So, we never have 100% clear air.
 The cloud shows how our plans and thoughts begin to materialise or the other way how material things hinder the clearness.